devcat-studio/kailua/README.md

 ## Installation and Usage

-Kailua can be used as a standalone checker (`kailua-check`) or an IDE plugin.
+Kailua can be used as a standalone checker or an IDE plugin.

 ### Standalone Checker

-To install a standalone checker, [install Rust] first (1.15 or later required), then checkout this repository and then type the following:
+To install a standalone checker, [install Rust] first (1.15 or later required), then type the following:

 ```
-cd kailua_check
-cargo install
+cargo install kailua
 ```

-You can run `kailua-check <path to the entry point>` now.
+You can run `kailua check <path to the entry point>` now.

 ![](etc/images/kailua-check.png)

+You can also run `kailua check <path to the directory>`, if you have `kailua.json` or `.vscode/kailua.json` in that directory.
+See the following section on the configuration format.

 ### Visual Studio Code